mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So from *this* point [of view], it’s pretty easy.
 No difficulty.

-That’s why Dōgen Zenji says that Buddhist faith – if you believe total personality, or buddha-nature [...] – within total personality or within the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
+That’s why Dōgen Zenji says Buddhist faith – if you believe total personality, or buddha-nature [...] – within total personality or within the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
 Completely perfect.

 So it’s pretty easy, in a sense.
 But in a sense, according to the six consciousnesses, it’s pretty hard.
 Because through the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated. *[He laughs.]* That’s why it’s pretty hard.

 So regulating the body – it’s not so easy, because you have your own posture.
 From where does that posture come?
 You have accumulated it from the past.
 But, here is the proper posture: why don’t you do it?
 So basically, it’s very easy: just do it.
 Just, proper posture.

-But it’s not easy, because you already have your own posture, and also you already have your [own] sense.
+But it’s not easy, because you already have your own posture, and also you already have your sense.
 You don’t like pain, you don’t like being uncomfortable; that is our preconception.
 That’s why if we try to have proper posture, we don’t feel good.
 From this sense, it’s pretty hard.
 But it’s not pretty hard: proper posture is just proper posture.

 **Same person:** In terms of the senses, it seems like zazen is *not* natural.
 It seems like [...] when your legs are hurting badly, that’s your body naturally telling you that something is wrong.
 You know, the pain is a sign that there’s something wrong.
 And so from a sensory point of view, it doesn’t seem very natural.